w-pay/sdk-wpay-jvm/README.md

 an implementation of the correct repository that conforms to needs and technology choices of the application.

-The SDK currently supports version 0.0.5 of the API spec.

 #### Open API Implementation

 For convenience, the [Woolworths Village SDK Open API Repository](https://github.com/woolworthslimited/paysdk2-openapi)